For the Best Results, Use the Latest Version.

 Recommended User Guide

-Learn how to adjust the 3D LUT.
+Learn how to match the color.